-Improperly prepared food can lead to food poisoning, and it’s no surprise that a holiday with so much emphasis on food can lead to an uptick in cases.
-A meat thermometer is an inexpensive way to help prevent food poisoning.
-Simply check your turkey frequently as it roasts to ensure that it reaches an internal temperature of 165 degrees.
-According to the Mayo Clinic, roasting your bird in the oven is your safest option.
-Grilling and deep-frying are frowned upon, mostly because these methods increase the likelihood of the outside being cooked, but the inside not reaching a safe temperature before eating.
-Perhaps unsurprisingly, microwaving your turkey is also considered unwise.
+Avoid the Thanksgiving Fail: A meat thermometer is an inexpensive way to help prevent Thanksgiving fails caused by food poisoning.
+Simply check your turkey frequently as it roasts to ensure it reaches an internal temperature of 165 degrees.
+Another way to prevent an undercooked bird is to roast it in the oven, which, according to the Mayo Clinic, is your safest option.
+Grilling and deep-frying are frowned upon, mostly because these methods increase the likelihood of the outside of the turkey being cooked, but the inside not reaching a safe temperature.
+Plus, grilling and deep-frying lead to far more accidental fires than using the oven.

-If you or a family member do suffer a burn, hold the burned skin under cool (not cold) running water, or immerse until the pain subsides, then cover with a sterile, non-adhesive cloth or bandage (that old wives’ tale about applying butter?
-Save it for the rolls).
-Of course, if the burn is more severe (large blisters, or if the burn penetrates deeply), go see a doctor immediately.
+Avoid the Thanksgiving Fail: Follow smart fire safety practices in your home, including having a fire extinguisher on hand as well as a working smoke detector.
+Practice basic caution by not leaving cooking food unattended, be mindful of the extra appliance cords near the stove, and make sure potholders and other flammable objects are at least 3 feet away from burners.
+If you or a family member suffer a burn, hold the burned skin under cool (not cold) running water, or immerse in cool water until the pain subsides, then cover with a sterile, non-adhesive cloth or bandage.
+(The old wives’ tale about applying butter?
+Save it for the rolls.)
+Of course, if the burn is more severe (large blisters, or if the burn penetrates deeply), see a doctor immediately.

-Surprisingly, New Year’s Eve doesn’t take the prize for most auto accidents— Thanksgiving does.
-According to the United States Department of Transportation, almost 90 percent of travelers go over the river and through the woods over Thanksgiving weekend.
+Surprisingly, New Year’s Eve doesn’t take the prize for most auto accidents in the United States — Thanksgiving does.
+According to the U.S. Department of Transportation, almost 90% of travelers go over the river and through the woods during Thanksgiving weekend.
 That’s a lot of people on the road — 50% more than usual.

 Most importantly, remember the things that matter.
-An extra ounce of caution can go a long way towards making sure your Thanksgiving is the safe, relaxing holiday that it’s meant to be.
+An extra ounce of caution can go a long way toward making sure your Thanksgiving is the safe, relaxing holiday it’s meant to be.